Couples fight for one fundamental reason: they bring their childhood defenses into their relationship.

 As a Turtle, when you check out emotionally, it triggers her feelings of rejection or abandonment.
 That withdrawal on your part energizes her as a hailstorm.

-As a Hailstorm, when you crowd your partner, it triggers his feelings of being smothered.
+As a Hailstorm, when you crowd your partner, it triggers his feelings of being smothered or controlled.
 That aggression on your part energizes his retreat into the shell.

 Mirroring can help you disrupt this pattern.